OutSystems/docs-product/src/develop/ui/accessibility/aria-roles-and-attributes.md

 <div class="info" markdown="1">

-The **SetAccessibilityRole** actions is designed to work with the Alert pattern.
+The **SetAccessibilityRole** actions work with the Alert pattern.
 Alternatively, you can test using SetAccessibilityRole for a child element of widgets.

 </div>